 In Year 6 we teach in link groups.
-Mrs Vickers is in Ark Royal, Miss Beese is in Invincible and Mr Howells is in Terra Nova.
+Miss Fish is in Invincible and Mr Akhurst is in Terra Nova.
 Everyone is working really hard and we are looking forward to a very exciting year!
 Below you will find information about our units of work, as well as termly updates showing examples of what the children have produced.

-Children will be dismissed from the gate to the Key Stage 2 playground at 3.20pm daily.
-Year 6 have P.E. lessons on a Thursday and Friday, please ensure kit is left in school on a Thursday but taken home over the weekend to be washed.
-It is important to note that Thursday’s lesson will usually take place outside and as the winter sets in, children will need to bring warmer clothes.
+Children will be dismissed from the door to the carpark at 3.20pm daily.
+Year 6 have P.E. lessons on a Tuesday and Friday, please ensure kit is left in school on a Tuesday but taken home over the weekend to be washed.
+It is important to note that Friday’s lesson will usually take place outside and as the winter sets in, children will need to bring warmer clothes.

 Spelling tests will no longer be a list of spellings, but instead spellings will be integrated into a number of sentences.
 On Fridays they will be tested in class as a dictation, as per the new National Curriculum.
 Any extra support you can give your children to learn these spellings and then continue to spell the words correctly moving forwards will be greatly appreciated.
 As little as two minutes at a time is still hugely beneficial.